 There is a list of available rooms on the internet.
 Simply look up the list of available rooms currently on the system.
 Click the button below to view the list of active rooms, and their room number.
 Remember the number of the room you would like to join.
 The SSRA repeater is an ANALOG repeater, and some rooms do not want analog nodes (like ours) to connect.
 Please pay attention to the comment section of the list, and respect those who ask that no analog repeaters (or RF linked repeaters) connect to their room.

 The repeater may already be connected to a room and someone might already be in a conversation.
 So...
 Listen, Listen, Listen, to make sure the repeater is NOT in a room already, and that a QSO is not in progress.
 Better yet, after listening for a few moments, announce "is the repeater or Wires X in use"?
-Once you are confident that you are not interrupting, key the * symbol into the repeater.
+Once you are confident that you are not interrupting a station or a QSO, key the * symbol into the repeater.
 This is also know as "hang-up" or "Disconnect", which will disconnect the repeater from any Wires-X room it's in.
 The repeater will answer this with 4 rapid dits (Morse code "H" for hang-up), indicating it has disconnected.

 Now that you have your desired room, send the DTMF character #, PLUS the desired room number into the repeater using your PTT by pressing # followed by the 5 digit room number you desire.
 The repeater will either announce to you it has connected, or that the connection has failed, using a series of 5 rapid tones.